 Inspection of Privately Owned Facilities

-As required by the WA Department of Ecology, the city inspects all private stormwater facilities (like the swale pictured above - there are about 100 in the city) and works with owners to ensure the facilities are in compliance with DOE regulations.
+As required by the WA Department of Ecology (ECY), the city inspects all private stormwater facilities (like the swale pictured above - there are about 100 in the city) and works with owners to ensure the facilities are in compliance with ECY regulations.

 Catch Basins & Curb Inlets

 There are over 1,800 catch basins and curb inlets within the city's stormwater drainage system.
 Per current DOE requirements, each is inspected every 2 years.

 Infrastructure Design & Construction

 The City is responsible for the design and construction of the stormwater infrastructure.
 Like sewer and water infrastructure, most components are located below the surface.
 There are over 31 miles of conveyance pipe and culverts.

 The city regularly conducts inspections to ensure that erosion control practices are appropriate and in compliance with DOE regulations.